EricL03/django-htmx-learning/calculator/takeaways.md

   "python.terminal.activateEnvironment": true
 ```

-**Warning: If VsCode is not formatting files on save and/or giving code suggestions/warnings
+**Warning: If VSCode is not formatting files on save and/or giving code suggestions/warnings
 something is wrong.**

 **Debug help:**